 Similar to electricity, you should not expect mobile signals for a few days to weeks to months.
 Hence, you should inform your safety back at home, friends, and relatives as soon as you see a possibility.
 Wifi in the bank, wifi in some hotel running a generator, use any possibility you can see available.
 Messages and Whatsapp work much better than calling homes.
 Carry only BSNL/MTNL connection.

 11. Expect bare minimum medical help and support in case required

 Similar to other things in winters, do not expect much from the medical facilities as well when traveling to Spiti Valley in winters.
 At times people have to use a helicopter to be dropped off to a safe spot in case of a medical emergency.
-However, if the helicopter will be able to fly or not, you will still be at mercy of weather gods.
+However, if the helicopter will be able to fly or not, you will still be at the mercy of weather gods.
 Shimla will be the nearest major help.

 12. Expect most villages under hibernation & some tourist destinations being closed

 Roads to most of the tourist villages in Spiti Valley including Dhangkar, Lhalung, Demul, Langza, Lhalung, etc.. will be closed and can only be reached by foot, if at all.
-The roads to Ki – Kibber, most of the times remain open though.
+The roads to Ki – Kibber, most of the time remain open though.
 Don’t make a solo backpacking trek to these high villages of Spiti Valley and always travel with some local guide or villager.

 13. Expect missing Chandratal along with doing the full circuit from Shimla to Spiti to Manali

 The road ahead of Kaza will remain closed for the entire winters.
-Hence, you cannot do the entire circuit from November to mid of June including Chandratal lake.
-The road clearance from Kaza towards Chandratal – Kunzum Pass starts in March and ends by first or second week of June connecting Kaza to Manali.
+Hence, you cannot do the entire circuit from November to mid of June, including Chandratal lake.
+The road clearance from Kaza towards Chandratal – Kunzum Pass starts in March and ends by the first or second week of June connecting Kaza to Manali.

 14. Expect locals being as warm & as welcoming as they are in summers

-15. Expect to loose your soul in frozen beauty of Spiti Valley in winters
+15. Expect to lose your soul in frozen beauty of Spiti Valley in winters